azihsoyn/flutter_mlkit/README.md

 [![pub package](https://img.shields.io/pub/v/mlkit.svg)](https://pub.dartlang.org/packages/mlkit)

-A Flutter plugin to use the Firebase ML Kit.
+A Flutter plugin to use the Firebase ML.

 :star:*Only your star motivate me!*:star:

 ## this is *not official* package
-The flutter team now has the [firebase_ml_vision](https://pub.dartlang.org/packages/firebase_ml_vision) package for Firebase ML Kit.
-Please consider trying to use firebase_ml_vision.
+The flutter team now has the [firebase_ml_vision](https://pub.dartlang.org/packages/firebase_ml_vision) and [firebase_ml_custom](https://pub.dev/packages/firebase_ml_custom) packages for Firebase ML.
+Please consider trying to use firebase_ml_vision for vision APIs and firebase_ml_custom for hosting custom models.

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/azihsoyn/flutter_mlkit/issues) and [Pull Requests](https://github.com/azihsoyn/flutter_mlkit/pulls) are most welcome!